News

 Nevertheless, we believe that the course material is valuable for more students.
 Thus, the course registration is open and unlimited so that any student can still access and audit the materials (but unfortunately not obtain credit points).

-To make it clear who is fully enrolled in the course, can submit assignments, and also take the exam (if the requirements are met), we enroll these students in a tutorial.
-This means if you would like to participate in the assignments, take the exam, and get credits for this course, you must be one of the 30 students enrolled in the tutorial.
+To make it clear who is fully enrolled in the course, can submit assignments, and also take the exam (if the requirements are met), we display this status as a testing result.
+This means if you would like to participate in the assignments, take the exam, and get credits for this course, you must be one of the 30 students with the "passed" status in this testing.

-Initially, we will enroll the first 30 students registered for the course in the tutorial.
-All other students will be on our waiting list with the possibility to be later admitted to the tutorial until the start of the first assignment (7th of May 2025).
+Initially, we will enroll the first 30 students registered for the course.
+All other students will be on our waiting list with the possibility to be later admitted until the start of the first assignment (7th of May 2025).

 Therefore, there are these possible scenarios:

-• You enrolled very early and secured a spot in our tutorial.
+- You enrolled very early and secured a spot in our course.

-If you want to take the exam, take part in every quiz and submit the assignments.
+If you want to take the exam, take part in every mini-test and submit the assignments.

-• In general: If you did not take part in any of the quizzes, you can not attend the exam and therefore your spot in the tutorial will be opened to the next person on the waiting list.
+- In general: If you did not take part in any of the mini-tests, you can not attend the exam and therefore your spot will be opened to the next person on the waiting list.

 (In case of illness, please contact as soon as possible via e-mail with a medical certificate.)